EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

-SAVE €119,00 Super Early Bird Discount¹ on StarLite orders.
+Super Early Bird Discount - Save €119,00¹ today!

- Today, you are a Super Early Bird!
- Tomorrow, you'd only be a Slightly Early Bird.
- Discount applies automatically at checkout.
+ This exclusive offer is available for a limited time.
+The discount is automatically applied at checkout.

+ Shop Now and Secure Your Savings!

 ¹ Whilst stocks last.
-Discount only available for Super Early Birds.

 About